matzehecht/EinsatzMonitor-Alarm-PDF-Converter/README.md

 ```

 If the section is a table like section the output format is a little bit different.
 For tables emapc will first print a line containing the column headers like in the example below.
-I've chosen this format because in many cases the first column acts like a row header.You can specify the seperator used between the columns in the [configuration](#configuration) (default: `;`).
+I've chosen this format because in many cases the first column acts like a row header.You can specify the separator used between the columns in the [configuration](#configuration) (default: `;`).
 (Reminder: if the first column has no header emapc will insert `columns` as the header).

 ```txt
 header1=header2;header3;...